complexsystemslab/project_ideas/project_ideas.md

  ### Project idea 4

- For other project ideas see the following page:
+ For other project ideas related to explainable AI see the following page:

  https://github.com/neelsoumya/special_topics_unconventional_AI/